microsoft/Kusto-Query-Language/doc/tablefunction.md

 ::: zone pivot="azuredataexplorer"

+> [!NOTE]
-**Note:** such functions can be used only locally and not in the cross-cluster query.
+> Such functions can be used only locally and not in the cross-cluster query.

 ::: zone-end

+::: zone pivot="azuremonitor"

+::: zone-end

 ### Use table() with non-constant parameter

-A parameter, which is not scalar constant string can't be passed as parameter to `table()` function.
+A parameter, which isn't a scalar constant string, can't be passed as a parameter to the `table()` function.

 Below, given an example of workaround for such case.

+> [!div class="nextstepaction"]
+> <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA8tJLVEIMVSwVSgoyswrUaiwNbTmygGJGSGJGUHE4pMz8vOLU4ESGvHFqTmpySX5RVbFJUBF6Zpc1VwKQFCal5mfB2ZpAE2tUSjPSC1KVYCrVrC1VVAPMVTX1IGqMcKlxkhdk6vWmgtqpQZYAADWO8bZrAAAAA==" target="_blank">Run the query</a>

 ```kusto
 let T1 = print x=1;